Partnerships for Person-Centered and Participant-Directed Long-Term Services and Supports (Partnerships) Project (2013-2016)

 - Faculty presentation of “Enhancing Gerontology Content in the Classroom and Field for Rural B.S.W.
 Programs” at the First National Gerontological Social Work Conference held in conjunction with the Council on Social Work Education conference in 2003

-- Dr. Gorin served as reviewer for a special issue on Diversity and Aging of the Journal of Human Behavior in the Social Environment
+- Serving (Dr. Gorin) as a reviewer for a special issue on Diversity and Aging of the Journal of Human Behavior in the Social Environment

 Today, the department grants a Social Work with Older People award on an annual basis, offers an interdisciplinary Gerontology Minor, and requires all students in the Social Work major to take its course on Perspectives in Aging.